semaphoreci/semaphore/docs/docs/using-semaphore/openid.md

 # OpenID Connect

-OpenID Connect (OICD) allows you to establish a more secure trust relationship between Semaphore and cloud providers such as AWS or Google Cloud.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';
+import Steps from '@site/src/components/Steps';

+OpenID Connect (OICD) allows you to establish a more secure trust relationship between Semaphore and cloud providers such as AWS or Google Cloud.

 ## Overview